iceamdeveloper/iceam/wp-content/plugins/events-calendar-pro/readme.txt

 = [4.7.8.1] 2019-09-26 =

 * Fix - Geolocalization venue fixer no longer 5xx on Hosts with Join SQL limitations [134742]
-* Fix - SQL queries sped up to prevent 5xx when too many venues are present on Geolocatization venue fixer [134742]
+* Fix - SQL queries sped up to prevent 5xx when too many venues are present on Geolocalization venue fixer [134742]

 = [4.7.8] 2019-09-25 =